runem/web-component-analyzer/ANALYZE.md

 # Overview of what this library can analyze

 This library is designed to analyze components no matter where they are found.
-This means it needs to find and analyze components in both javascript, typescript and in typescript definition (when consumed from a library).
+This means it needs to find and analyze components in both javascript, typescript and in typescript definition files (when consumed from a library).

 As you can see we loose a lot of information when the element is defined in a typescript definition file.